 The protection and best interest of children prevail over the interest of parents(s)/guardian(s)/caretaker(s), or families when cases of child abuse are reported or investigated.
 The first concern of both the police and the Child Protection Services is the protection of the child.
-As child care educators, we may find ourselves in a position where a child shows some indication of abuse or neglect.
-Legally, the Director and staff members have a responsibility of reporting any suspected cases of abuse.
+As After School educators, we may find ourselves in a position where a child shows some indication of abuse or neglect.
+Legally, the Director and staff members have a responsibility to report any suspected cases of abuse.
 No proof of abuse is needed, only a suspicion based on observations that have been made.
-When it is suspected by any staff that a child may have been neglected or abused, the matter shall be referred immediately to Child Protection Services of the Department of Education and Early Childhood Development and informed that a report of abuse has been filed.
+When it is suspected by any staff that a child may have been neglected or abused, the matter shall be referred immediately to Child Protection Services of the Department of Social Development and informed that a report of abuse has been filed.